Agricultural cooperative: Origins and history

 The first agricultural cooperatives were created in Europe in the seventeenth century in the Military Frontier, where the wives and children of the border guards lived together in organized agricultural cooperatives next to a funfair and a public bath.

+During the eighteenth and nineteenth centuries in certain areas of Greece, back then, under Ottoman rule, a particular form of cooperative organization was developed.
+Networks of adjacent rural communities were organized as a local production system designed to produce specific agricultural or craft products which were then destined for international markets.
+Derived from the Byzantine guilds, they were enabling better control of the production and tax collection by the Ottoman administration.

+One of the first civil cooperatives, was the Rochdale Society, formed in 1844 in Rochdale, England.
+While it was a society of textile workers, and thus not an agriculture cooperative in the strict sense, it also aimed to rent land, to be cultivated by members "who may be out of employment or whose labour may be badly remunerated".
+The Society’s first enterprise was a retail store, but it very soon also established a corn mill.

 The first civil agricultural cooperatives were created also in Europe in the second half of the nineteenth century.
 They spread later to North America and the other continents.
 They have become one of the tools of agricultural development in emerging countries.

 Farmers also cooperated to form mutual farm insurance societies.

 Also related are rural credit unions.

 They were created in the same periods, with the initial purpose of offering farm loans.

 Some became universal banks such as Crédit Agricole or Rabobank.

 Supply cooperatives

 Agricultural supply cooperatives aggregate purchases, storage, and distribution of farm inputs for their members.
 By taking advantage of volume discounts and utilizing other economies of scale, supply cooperatives bring down the cost of the inputs that the members purchase from the cooperative compared with direct purchases from commercial suppliers.
-Supply cooperatives provide inputs required for agricultural production including seeds, fertilizers, chemicals, fuel, and farm machinery.
+Supply cooperatives provide inputs required for agricultural production, including seeds, fertilizers, chemicals, fuel, and farm machinery.
 Some supply cooperatives operate machinery pools that provide mechanical field services (e.g., plowing, harvesting) to their members.